DSShop/DSShop-Server/README.md

             - Create a collection called "tips": This will contain tips about the panel or your project - To add a tip, you need the [DSShop Bot](https://github.com/DSShop/DSShop-Bot)

 - A Linux machine
-    - A Windows machine should also work, but support is only provided for Windows.
+    - A Windows machine should also work, but support is only provided for Linux.

 - A Discord account to link the panel to
     - This is gonna be removed soon.